Steve McKinney

 Stephen Michael McKinney (born October 15, 1975) is an American former professional football player who was an offensive guard in the National Football League (NFL).
-He was selected by the Indianapolis Colts in the fourth round of the 1998 NFL draft.
+He was selected by the Indianapolis Colts with the first pick in the Fourth round (93rd overall)1998 NFL draft.
 He played college football for the Texas A&M Aggies.

 He is the older brother of former NFL offensive lineman Seth McKinney.
 He is the first-born son of former Texas A&M University System Chancellor Mike McKinney.

 Early life

 McKinney grew up in Centerville, Texas, where his father, Mike McKinney, was the only physician for 16 years.
 He played football, basketball and baseball through his sophomore year.
 As a sophomore, he was named first team All-District 23-2A in Football and Basketball.
 Before his Junior year, McKinney and his family moved to Clear Lake High School in Houston, Texas.
 He lettered in basketball and started at defensive end and tight end in football.
 As a senior, he was named 1st team All-District as a TE and DE, as well as being named 24-5A District CO-MVP.
 He graduated from Clear Lake High School in 1994.
 In 2005, Clear Lake High School retired McKinney's number 88 jersey.